-[122]Phylogenetic studies have indicated that at least some Trirhithrum species cluster within the Ceratitis group (see Virgilio et al., 2015).
+[122]Phylogenetic studies have indicated that at least some Trirhithrum species cluster within the Ceratitis genus (see Virgilio et al., 2015).
 Thus, the generic concept of both Ceratitis and Trirhithrum, and the species to be included in each of these higher taxa, needs revision.

 [123]4.1.3 Morphological identification of adults to pest species or complex

-[124]For the purposes of this protocol, a number of characters useful for the identification of adult flies have been retrieved from the different published revisions of subgenera (De Meyer 1996, 1998, 2000; De Meyer and Freidberg, 2005) and from the subsequent inclusion in the identification tool developed by Virgilio, White and De Meyer (2014).
-The diagnostic character states for the six species of economically important Ceratitis species included in this protocol are listed in Table 2, with reference to relevant images illustrating the states.
+[124]For the purposes of this protocol, a number of characters useful for the identification of adult flies have been retrieved from the different revisions of subgenera (De Meyer 1996, 1998, 2000; De Meyer and Freidberg, 2005) and from the subsequent inclusion in the identification tool developed by Virgilio et al, (2014).
+The diagnostic character states for the six economically important Ceratitis species included in this protocol are listed in Table 2, with reference to relevant images illustrating the states.